 As a result, since the rest of the routes were being reprogrammed, NUS changed the display specifications to simply “TO UNIVERSITY TOWN” and “TO BIZ 2”.

-Service D2 also had its EDS amended.
+Service D2 also had its EDS amended in 2021.
 Previously, the text shown had been “PGP>KR MRT>FoS>Museum>UTown (Loop)”, but to standardise with the other routes, it was replaced with “PGP>KR MRT>UTOWN>OPP KR MRT>PGPR”, removing the “Loop” nomenclature.

 In the New ISB Network, D2 was the only service beside D1 with a clear looping point (UTown).